top of page

 SPANISH LANGUAGE

-Our goal is to have every child who starts with us in Primary speak fluent Spanish by the time they leave us in late Elementary.
+Our goal is to have every child who starts with us in Primary speak Basic Conversational Spanish by the time they leave us in late Elementary.
 Stories in Spanish, practiced greetings on arrival each morning, personal Spanish dictionaries, letters written in Spanish and school-wide labeling in Spanish help us to achieve a bi-lingual student body.

 ONGOING TRAINING